Changissnz/nu_merchant_principal/README.md

 systems, the structure nicknamed the "haystack" grows to be insurmountably large in the sense that the doxed information poses no advantage whatsoever?
-Doxing does not neessarily lead to a certainty in increasing the probability of accomplishing some objective in these games mentioned.
+Doxing does not necessarily lead to a certainty in increasing the probability of accomplishing some objective in these games mentioned.
 Doxing can serve as an aggravating force.
 The attempt to disseminate information, without knowing